Passenger Rights After a Car Accident in Washington

 Often, if you are in a car accident as a passenger, you already know the driver.
 They may be a family member or a good friend.
 Particularly if the accident was a one-vehicle crash, your friend might want to pay you out of pocket for any injuries and leave the cops and the insurance companies out of it.
 It is important to resist this urge.

-Call Vancouver Attorney John Lutgens for Help After a Traffic Accident in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help After a Traffic Accident in Washington State